JoeEnrique/formikform/README.md

 ## Description:
 This is just a copy of my Formik Form created using React

+## Previous Requirements:
+Is required to understand how to work with React previously to any attempt to use this files.

 ## Installation:
-You need to create a react app before using this files Just clone the files.
+You need to create a react app before using this files.
+Just clone the files.
 Then update the files on your created react app.

 ## Usage:
 Free to use